Neuschwanstein Castle: Simplified completion

 The King never intended to make the palace accessible to the public.
 No more than six weeks after the King's death, the Prince-Regent Luitpold ordered the palace opened to paying visitors.
 The administrators of King Ludwig's estate managed to balance the construction debts by 1899.
-From then until World War I, Neuschwanstein was a stable and lucrative source of revenue for the House of Wittelsbach, and King Ludwig's castles were probably the single largest income source earned by the Bavarian royal family in the last years prior to 1914.
+From then until World War I, Neuschwanstein was a stable and lucrative source of revenue for the House of Wittelsbach.
+King Ludwig's castles were probably the single largest income source earned by the Bavarian royal family in the last years prior to 1914.
 To guarantee a smooth course of visits, some rooms and the court buildings were finished first.
 Initially, the visitors were allowed to move freely in the palace, causing the furniture to wear quickly.

 When Bavaria became a republic in 1918, the government socialised the civil list.
-The resulting dispute with the House of Wittelsbach led to a split in 1923: King Ludwig's palaces including Neuschwanstein fell to the state and are now managed by the Bavarian Palace Department, a division of the Bavarian finance ministry.
+The resulting dispute with the House of Wittelsbach led to a split in 1923: King Ludwig's palaces, including Neuschwanstein, fell to the state and are now managed by the Bavarian Palace Department, a division of the Bavarian finance ministry.
 Nearby Hohenschwangau Castle fell to the Wittelsbach Compensation Fund (Wittelsbacher Ausgleichsfonds), whose revenues go to the House of Wittelsbach.
 The visitor numbers continued to rise, reaching 200,000 in 1939.